askmike/gekko/docs/internals/events.md

 ### tradeInitiated event

-- What: An object singaling that a new trade will be executed.
+- What: An object signaling that a new trade will be executed.
 - When: At the same time as the advice event if the trader will try to trade.
 - Subscribe: You can subscribe to this event by registering the `processTradeInitiated` method.
 - Example: